 - Specify if the device requires an outbound, inbound, or bi-directional access to the network,

-- Manufacturer’s name, email address, and contact number, if available.
+- The manufacturer's name, email address, and contact number, if available.

-- The service request is reviewed and either approved or denied by the University Information Security Office (UISO) and Network Engineering and Operations (NEO).
+- The service request is reviewed, approved, or denied by Information Security and Assurance (ISA) and Network Engineering and Operations (NEO).